 Guillermo del Toro is among the most creative and visionary artists of his generation.
 His distinctive style is showcased through his work as a filmmaker, screenwriter, producer and author.
 Born in Guadalajara, Mexico, del Toro first gained worldwide recognition for the 1993 Mexican-American co-production Cronos, a supernatural horror film, which he directed from his own screenplay after beginning his career working as a special effects makeup artist.
-The film premiered at the 1993 Cannes Film Festival, where it won the Mercedes-Benz Award.
-It also won over 20 international awards.
+The film premiered at the 1993 Cannes Film Festival, where it won the Mercedes-Benz Award and over 20 other international awards.
 Of those, eight were Ariel Awards from the Mexican Academy of Film, including Best Director, Best Screenplay and the Golden Ariel.

 del Toro then directed and co-wrote the supernatural thriller The Devil’s Backbone, which along with Cronos has appeared repeatedly in Top Ten lists of the best genre films of all time.